uataq/uataq/docs/README.md

 Interpolation of references
 ---------------------------

 Each standard is linearly interpolated to represent the drift in the averaged measuremed standards over time.
-Details about the implementation of the linear interpolation can be found [here](https://github.com/benfasoli/uataq/blob/master/R/data-manipulation.R#L246-L264).
+Source code for the implementation of the linear interpolation can be found [here](https://github.com/benfasoli/uataq/blob/master/R/data-manipulation.R#L246-L264).

 ``` r
 # Linearly interpolate each gas in stdm over atmospheric sampling periods